zopencommunity/meta/docs/workshop/workshop.md

 	![](workshop/media/image8.png)

-## Module 6: Building existing Zopen Community (20 mins)
+## Module 6: Building existing zopen community (20 mins)

-Now that you've gained some experience with using the Zopen Community, let's attempt to build an existing open source project, Git.
+Now that you've gained some experience with using the zopen community, let's attempt to build an existing open source project, Git.

 1. Create a directory dev under $HOME/temp_zopen:
 	```